 In Person

 Visit your nearest regional immigration office and submit the form at the counter.
 Bring your residence card for identity verification.
-Office hours are typically Monday through Friday, 9:00–12:00 and 13:00–16:00.
+Reception hours may vary by immigration office and procedure type.
+Check the service hours of the specific immigration office you plan to visit before going.

 Address Change Notification When Moving